swift-server/swift-aws-lambda-runtime/readme.md

 ## Getting started

+If you have never used AWS Lambda or Docker before, check out this [getting started guide](https://fabianfett.de/getting-started-with-swift-aws-lambda-runtime) which helps you with every step from zero to a running Lambda.

 First, create a SwiftPM project and pull Swift AWS Lambda Runtime as dependency into your project

  ```swift